POSTED BY December 31, 2015 COMMENTS (30)ON

 I have taken the PL of Rs.1.5 L from HDFC and get settled of amount Rs.15 k in 2013.
 In March 2015, I checked my CBIL score, it is 813 however loan status is settled.

 Recently I applied for PL of Rs.5 L in ICICI but it gets rejected based on previous settled loan.
 I don’t get this, when my CBIL score is 813 then how its get rejected.
 Kindly guide me how could I get PL as its v.urgent for me.

 In case you are new to this CIBIL concept.
 I suggest you read this article or watch this video below from the Cibil team.

-It will help you understand the concept of credit bureau and credit report.
+It will help you understand the concept of the credit bureau and credit report.
 Once you view the video, then you can move ahead.

 Let’s understand both the concepts and the meaning of these two things